-If you own a single-home rental or multifamily properties in Portland Oregon, hiring the right property manager can have a big impact on how profitable your investment property performs.
+If you own a single-home rental or multifamily properties in Portland, Oregon, hiring the right property manager can have a big impact on how your investment property performs.

-Property Managers on a basic level oversee the day-to-day operations of the property and preserve the value of the property while generating income.
-On the surface this means filling vacancies, leasing, and collecting rent for a property owner.
+Property Managers oversee the day-to-day operations of the property and preserve the value of the property while generating income.
+On the surface, this means filling vacancies, leasing, and collecting rent for a property owner.
 With most management fees between 8%-12% of gross rent for single family properties, and between 3%-5% for multifamily properties, you may be wondering if the cost is worth it.

-To answer this, one needs to understand the full scope of responsibilities of a property manager and an additional level of expertise which is called asset management.
-Not all property managers have the local market knowledge of the Portland rentals market, professional skills and investor-focused aptitude to provide a fully integrated property management service that can help real estate investors increase their cash flow and maximize ROI of each property in their portfolio.
-Hiring a property manager that can also help with asset management makes the big difference.
+To answer this, one needs to understand the full scope of responsibilities of a property manager and an additional level of expertise, which is called asset management.
+Not all property managers have the local market knowledge of the Portland rentals market, professional skills, and investor-focused aptitude to provide a fully-integrated property management service that can help real estate investors increase their cash flow and maximize ROI of each property in their portfolio.
+Hiring a property manager that can also help with asset management makes a big difference.

-Property Managers involve the management of rent, tenants, property maintenance, repairs, owners, tenant-landlord laws, business operations, property records, accounting, and taxes.
-Let us discuss each area of responsibility to fully understand their impact.
+Property Managers involve the management of rent, tenants, property maintenance, repairs, owners, landlord-tenant laws, business operations, property records, accounting, and taxes.
+Below we will discuss each area of responsibility to fully understand their impact.

 One of the primary responsibilities of a property manager includes all tenant-related issues including finding and screening applicants, communicating, and enforcing lease terms, managing complaints, dealing with bad tenants and proper handling of tenant funds.

 - Finding tenants: A property manager provides the necessary support to market vacant properties in order to find the most qualified tenant for the property.
 A vacant property is always bad news for an owner, and a manager works hard to get the property rented as quickly as possible to a qualified tenant.
-They will put out the effort to post For Rent signs, update online rental advertisements, host open houses and communicate with current tenants for qualified referrals.
+They will post For Rent signs, update online rental advertisements, host open houses, and communicate with current tenants for qualified referrals.

 - Screening tenants: A manager will enforce the owner’s requirements for finding a qualified tenant who will pay rent on time, follow lease terms, and take care of the property by performing legal tenant screening.
 Legal tenant screening includes evaluating objective qualification criteria like reliable income, employment verification, credit check, criminal background, and positive rental history.